evanpetzoldt/qsignups/README.md

 ENV_VARIABLE2 = 'oinsegln'
 ...
 ```
+* This `.env` file will be ignored by the git / github repo (because of `.gitignore`), so you should not get angry emails from github about exposing your secrets.
 * The environment variables that are required to make QSignups run:

 | Variable      | Description      |